thedges/PSMockPayment/README.md

 1. Install the component per the **Deploy to Salesforce** button below
 2. Assign the **PSMockPayment** permission set to whatever user needs access to this component.
-3. Create a flow and add the PSMockPayment component to a screen.
+3. Create a flow and add the "psMockPayment" component to a screen.
    * Use one variable to provide a payment amount to the component.
    * Create two variables to capture the transaction id and message to store on a record.